Summary and Keywords

-The essence of systemism is conveyed by its most longstanding exponent, Mario Bunge, through a commitment to building comprehensive theories.
-Systemism transcends individualism and holism as the other available “coherent views” with respect to operation of a social system.
-Rather than theorizing at the level of the system (holism) or its components (reductionism), systemism allows for linkages operating at macro- and micro-levels, with back and forth between them, and it facilitates comparison of alternative visions regarding cause and effect.
+Systemism’s essence has been conveyed by its most long-standing exponent, Bunge: a commitment to building comprehensive theories.
+Systemism transcends reductionism and holism as the other available “coherent views” with respect to operation of a social system.
+Instead of theorizing at the level of the system (holism) or its components (reductionism), systemism allows for linkages operating at macro- and microlevels, along with back and forth between them.
+Systemism also includes inputs from, and outputs to, the environment.
+This comprehensive procedure facilitates the comparison of alternative visions regarding cause and effect.
 Thus systemism is an approach rather than a substantive theory.
-One of its distinguishing merits is a capacity to facilitate criticism and comparison of theories through their representation in diagrams that are constructed under a set of strict rules to convey causal mechanisms.
+One of its distinguishing merits is a capacity to facilitate criticism and comparison of theories through their representation in diagrams that are constructed under a set of rules to convey causal mechanisms.

 Access to the complete content on Oxford Research Encyclopedia of Politics requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.